 According to the Bok Tower website, a “carillon is a musical instrument consisting of at least 23 cast bronze bells that are precisely tuned and arranged in chromatic progression so that music in any key can be played”.
 The carillon is played from a keyboard while the bells remain stationary (within a frame) and played as the player depresses the keys, which are connected to clappers by wires.

 The Tower is not available for public tours, but its spectacular artistic and detailed design is worth admiring from the outside.
-You’ll want to circumnavigate the tower and the garden areas to admire the vistas and perhaps find a seat to pause for a moment in the bucolic setting.
+You’ll want to circumnavigate the tower and the garden areas to admire the vistas.
+You can also perhaps find a seat to pause for a moment in the bucolic setting.

 Inside the tower are several floors connected by an elevator.
-Within the building at various levels are antique furnishings, a fireplace, elaborate ceramic tile flooring, a library and archives, recording studio and space dedicated to the bells.
+Within the building at various levels are antique furnishings, a fireplace, elaborate ceramic tile flooring, a library and archives, a recording studio, and also a space dedicated to the bells.